Personalized PCA: Decoupling Shared and Unique Features: Numerical Experiments

 \section{Numerical Experiments}

 This section tests our model on a set of datasets across different applications.
-We start in Sec. \ref{sec:proofofconcepts} with a proof of concept study using a synthetic dataset to verify theoretical findings in Sec. \ref{subsec:statisticalefficiency} and Sec. \ref{sec:convergence}.
-We also provide an approach for an interesting application of \name in federated client clustering using local PCs.
-Then in Sec.\ref{sec:expcomparisonwithrpca} we provide an illustrative example in comparison with \texttt{Robust PCA} to shed light on the end-goal of our model.
-Next, we apply \name to a real-life heterogeneous distributed dataset FEMNIST and show \name's advantages in finding better features in Sec. \ref{sec:expfemnist}.
-Finally, we demonstrate how \name can separate shared and unique features in video and language data in Sec. \ref{sec:applicationsbeyondfederation}.
+We start in Section \ref{sec:proofofconcepts} with a proof of concept study using a synthetic dataset to verify theoretical findings in Sections \ref{subsec:statisticalefficiency} and \ref{sec:convergence}.

+We also discuss the effects of overparametrization and show an interesting application of \name in federated client clustering using local PCs.
+In Section \ref{sec:expcomparisonwithrpca}, we provide an illustrative example in comparison with \texttt{Robust PCA} to shed light on the end goal of our model.
+Next, we apply \name to a real-life heterogeneous distributed dataset FEMNIST and CIFAR10 to show \name's advantages in finding better features in Section \ref{sec:expfemnist}.
+Finally, we demonstrate how \name can separate shared and unique features in video and language data in Section \ref{sec:applicationsbeyondfederation}.

 We note that from Theorem \ref{thm:linearconvergence}, a suitable initialization is needed for the best performance of \name.
 We thus employ the standard one-communication round distributed PCA algorithm proposed in \citet{dispca2} as the initialization of global PCs in Algorithm \ref{alg:consensus}, unless specified otherwise.
 Local PCs are always randomly initialized.
-In this section we assume $r_{2,(1)}=r_{2,(2)}=\cdots=r_{2,(N)}=r_2$.
+In this section we set $r_{2,(1)}=r_{2,(2)}=\cdots=r_{2,(N)}=r_2$.